vd-rd/sbc_allwinner_F1C200s/README.md

 This board embeds a SIP (single core 533MHz ARM926EJ-S with 64MB DDR) with AXP173 PMIC, IO headers and microSD/eMMC storage.
 The board is also compatible with the smaller F1C100s that only embedds 32MB DDR RAM.

+Note: The uC has two SDIO controllers (SDIO0 - 4bit wide, SDIO1 - 1bit wide).
+SDIO0 is used for SDCard.
+To provide wireless networking, while not sacrificing a large amount of pins, a design decision was made to use ESP32 module to provide WiFi/BT capabilities connected via SPI bus, leveraging [ESP_HOSTED_NG](https://github.com/espressif/esp-hosted) as a solution.
 ## Board overview (draft):

 [TBD]